 Kyoto Garden, Japanese garden in Holland Park, London, England

-The Kyoto Garden contains stone lanterns, maple trees, tiered waterfalls, and a large pond where orange and white koi fish swim beneath the surface.
+Kyoto Garden is a Japanese garden within Holland Park, featuring stone lanterns, maple trees, tiered waterfalls, and a large pond where orange and white koi fish swim.
+The space includes different levels and sections connected by winding pathways that guide visitors through the landscape.

 Location: Holland Park